 Due to Red Scare trials and newspaper headlines, Americans in the 1940s, and 1950s knew that Soviet espionage was serious.
 It was known that some communists, such as Fuchs, had spied for the Soviets.
 Despite these fears, the trial of the Rosenbergs produced mixed reactions among the public.
 Many Americans who were politically left-wing believed the Rosenbergs were persecuted solely for their past involvement with the Communist Party.
 Their legal team worked to have the verdict overturned, but their efforts failed.
 Neither President Truman nor President Eisenhower granted requests to remove the death sentence.
 The attorneys appealed to the U.S. Supreme Court nine times, but the Court never reviewed the record.

-J. Edgar Hoover publicly opposed the trial.
-He believed the execution of Ethel, a young mother, would reflect negatively on both the FBI and the Justice Department.
+J. Edgar Hoover publicly opposed the death sentence for Ethel.
+He believed the execution of a young mother, would reflect negatively on both the FBI and the Justice Department.
+However, he did urge for prison time instead.
 Many commentators of the time argued that the death penalty was used unjustly in the courts as a way to force the Rosenbergs and others to confess to espionage, or to name others involved.
 The majority of newspapers at the time in the U.S. did, however, support the death sentence, arguing that the punishment was fair.
 In contrast to the American media, European newspapers did not support the ruling, and there were some protests against it throughout Europe.
 Despite some public outrage and failed appeals, the Rosenbergs were executed by electric chair at Sing Sing Prison on June 19, 1953.
 They were the only American civilians executed for espionage during the Cold War.

 Venona Project and Recent Evidence